-For China’s Communist Party, the last 40 decades has been able to promise a very simple contract to its citizens: we’ll keep your wellbeing improving so we could maintain China on the path, and you drop in line.
+For China’s Communist Party, the last 40 decades have been able to promise a straightforward contract to its citizens: we’ll keep your wellbeing improving so we could maintain China on the path, and you drop in a line.

-It’s the social contract which China’s leader Xi Jinping crystallised as the”Chinese dream” when he declared it in 2012.
+It’s the social contract which China’s leader Xi Jinping crystallized as the”Chinese dream” when he declared it in 2012.

 However, the coronavirus may be putting that contract.

-Arguably More than any other financial crisis from the Chinese Communist Party’s history, this health crisis is now a major threat for stability in the country.
+Arguably More than any other financial crisis from the Chinese Communist Party’s history, this health crisis is now a significant threat to stability in the country.

 Maintaining that arrangement of employment wealth and stability is critical to the Chinese Communist Party’s legitimacy.

-Which is why Economic recovery for China is so crucial – and not having a growth Target provides the authorities much needed flexibility.
+This is why Economic recovery for China is so crucial – and not having a growth Target provides the authorities much-needed flexibility.